One in four couldn't pay credit-card bills: Survey

 J.D.
 Power's May and June survey of more than 6,700 credit-cardholders also suggested that consumers whose income was dented during the pandemic were generally less satisfied with their credit-card companies.

+“In terms of what customers say is most important, the biggest is terms — interest rate, credit limit and fees — and making sure that those things align with customer expectations.
+And what we're seeing right now is that customers are more sensitive in that area,” said Cabell in a phone interview from the U.S.

 J.D.
-Power said that while overall credit-card satisfaction is flat compared with last year, people are less satisfied with credit-card companies' online help and call centres.
+Power said that while overall credit-card satisfaction is flat compared with last year, what has changed is that people are less satisfied with the companies' online help and call centre service.
 The survey indicated that wait times at credit-card companies' call centres hit 12 minutes during the pandemic, compared with less than eight minutes prior to the pandemic.

 The annual survey — which weighs factors such as benefits, credit-card terms, customer interaction and rewards — comes in the wake of COVID-19 accommodations that allowed some people to defer payments.